khalyomede/browser-worker/README.md

 ### Register a route and use a cache strategy

-In this example, we will ask our service worker to fetch the home page (`/`) from the network first, and from the cache it there is no network available (network first).
+In this example, we will ask our service worker to fetch the home page (`/`) from the network first, and from the cache if there is no network available (network first).

 ```javascript
 // myapp/service-worker.js